-We identified a total of 30 native index plants on the rake during the point intercept survey.
-They produced a mean Coefficient of Conservatism of 7.2 and a Floristic Quality Index of 39.6 (Table 3).
+In 2017, we identified a total of 27 native index plants in the rake during the pointintercept survey.
+They produced a mean Coefficient of Conservatism of 7.2 and a Floristic Quality Index of 37.5 (Table 5).
 Nichols (1999) reported an average mean C for the Northern Lakes and Forest Region of 6.7 putting Clear Lake above average for this part of the state.
 The FQI was also well above the median FQI of 24.3 for the Northern Lakes and Forest Region (Nichols 1999).
-Contributing to these high values were nine exceptionally sensitive/high value species of note.
-They included Threeway sedge (C=9), Waterwort (C=9), Pipewort (C=9), Dwarf water milfoil (C=10), Creeping spearwort (C=9), Crested arrowhead (C=9), Water bulrush (C=9), Narrow-leaved bur-reed (C=9), and Small purple bladderwort (C=9).
+Contributing to these high values were six exceptionally sensitive/high value species of note.
+They included Pipewort (C=9), Dwarf water-milfoil (C=10), Crested arrowhead (C=9), Water bulrush (C=9), Narrow-leaved bur-reed (C=9), and Small purple bladderwort (C=9).